-Tesla just revealed its Model Y compact SUV, starting at $39000
+Tesla just revealed its Model Y compact SUV, starting at $39,000

 — CNET (@CNET) March 15, 2019

-The Model Y has a 360-degree world view, courtesy of rear, side and forward-facing cameras.
-It uses forward facing radar and 12 ultrasonic sensors to keep track real world objects, including other cars on the road.
+The Model Y has a 360-degree world view, courtesy of rear, side, and forward-facing cameras.
+It uses forward-facing radar and 12 ultrasonic sensors to keep track of real-world objects, including other cars on the road.
 Emergency braking, collision warning, and blind-spot monitoring come standard, too.

 Other techy stuff: